cloudmesh-community/hid-sp18-523/project-report/report.md

 was exposed to predict price of passed Item Identifiers.

-Deployment and usage playback Video of using exposed webservice endpoint is uploaded at below location
+Deployment and usage playback Video of using exposed webservice endpoint is uploaded at below location.

 * <https://www.youtube.com/watch?v=xrLto4XPn1o&t=518s>